Equivariant localization and completion in cyclic homology and derived loop spaces: Introduction

+We will now begin stating our results precisely.
 The following theorem is an abridged version of our geometric equivariant localization theorem for derived loop spaces, which appears in the main text as Theorem \ref{MainThm}. \begin{theorem}[Equivariant localization for derived loop spaces] Let $G$ be a reductive group acting on a smooth variety $X$ over an algebraically closed field $k$ of characteristic 0, and $z \in G$ a semisimple element.
-Note that $\LL(X/G)$ naturally lives over $\LL(BG)$; let $\LLf_z(X/G)$ denote the completion of $\LL(X/G)$ along the semisimple orbit $\{G \cdot z\}/G \subset \LL(BG)$ and let $\LL_z^u(X/G)$ denote the completion along the saturation $[z] \in G//G$.
+Note that $\LL(X/G)$ naturally lives over $\LL(BG)$; let $\LLf_z(X/G)$ denote the completion of $\LL(X/G)$ along the fiber over the semisimple orbit $\{G \cdot z\}/G \subset \LL(BG)$ and let $\LL_z^u(X/G)$ denote the completion over the saturation $[z] \in G//G$.
 For $X$ a smooth variety with a $G$-action, there are functorial $S^1$-equivariant isomorphisms

 \end{theorem} We remark briefly on the assumptions of the theorem.
 We assume that $k$ is algebraically closed and that $z$ is semisimple in reductive $G$ since we argue via the Luna slice theorem, and we work in characteristic 0 since we model derived schemes locally as dg algebras.
-The assumption that $X$ is smooth is essential since the statement is false otherwise; it is used to write down Koszul resolutions.
+The assumption that $X$ is smooth is used to compute via Koszul resolutions, and is essential since the statement is false otherwise.

 We note that in the case that $G$ is a torus, these statements can be strengthened: the above maps are equivalences on a Zariski open neighborhood over $z$, recovering the equivariant localization in \cite{CG:RTCG} for $K$-theory in the setting of periodic cyclic homology.
 However, for a nonabelian reductive group $G$, this fails even in the case when $X$ is a point (see Remark \ref{RmkTorus} and Example \ref{LocalFailure}).
-The case where $G$ is finite (i.e. $X/G$ is a Deligne-Mumford stack) appeared as Theorem 1.15 in \cite{ACH:DI}.
-Our result implies the following interpretation of derived fixed points, which also appears as Corollary 1.12 in \cite{ACH:DI}. \begin{cor} Let $G$ be a reductive group acting on a smooth variety $X$ and $z \in G$ semisimple.
+Our result implies the following interpretation of derived fixed points, which also appears in \cite{ACH:DI} as Corollary 1.12. \begin{cor} Let $G$ be a reductive group acting on a smooth variety $X$ and $z \in G$ semisimple.
 We have a natural identification of the derived $z$-fixed points:

 \end{cor} \begin{proof} The ``shift by $z$'' map on $\LL(\pi_0(X^z)/G^z))$ is a (non-$S^1$-equivariant!) equivalence, so that

 and in particular since loop spaces commuted with fiber products, $X^z \simeq \LL(\pi_0(X^z))$. \end{proof}